-- All final nomination packages will be uploaded to the Office of the Executive Vice President and Provost, from the respective Dean's office, through the UT Austin Box Service.
+- All final nomination packages shall be submitted electronically to Lydia Cornell in the Office of the Executive Vice President and Provost, from the respective Dean's office.

 - If there is more than one nominee in any category the Dean should send an email ranking nominees to Lydia.Cornell@austin.utexas.edu including names of nominees and their associated department and category.

 - All required nomination documents must be received at the Provost’s office by the respective deadline or the nomination may not be considered.

 - Within two days of submission deadline, Lydia Cornell will contact all Dean's office representatives with a confirmation list of nominees.

 A PDF of the below information can be downloaded by clicking here.

 Submit parts one through three (or four, optionally) as separate documents with the following information:

 Bookmark each section of the PDF to reflect the Table of Contents.